jamsocket/jamsocket/cli/README.md

   $ jamsocket backend logs [BACKEND]

 ARGUMENTS
-  BACKEND  The name of the backend, a random string of letters and numbers returned by the spawn command.
+  BACKEND  The backend ID, a random string of letters and numbers returned by the connect command.

 DESCRIPTION
   Stream logs from a running backend.